Our 50th anniversary

-Her Majesty, the Queen, the College's Patron, has visited the College three times, in 1970 when the building was first opened and in 1987 as part of the Silver Jubilee celebrations and again in 1994.
-As part of Her Majesty's Diamond Jubilee celebrations (pictured right), she visited the College's exhibit at the Chelsea Flower Show in 2012 titled "Urban Greening - Not to be sneezed at!" – an educational display about low allergen gardens.
+The late Queen, the College's Patron, visited the College three times, in 1970 when the building was first opened and in 1987 as part of the Silver Jubilee celebrations and again in 1994.
+As part of the late Queen's Diamond Jubilee celebrations (pictured right), she visited the College's exhibit at the Chelsea Flower Show in 2012 titled "Urban Greening - Not to be sneezed at!" – an educational display about low allergen gardens.

 A History of Pathology in 50 Objects

 The College commissioned the publication A History of Pathology in 50 Objects to create a lasting legacy of the 50th anniversary.
 A book of all 50 objects was published and sent to all members with the January 2013 edition of the College Bulletin, as a lasting reminder of the anniversary.